surajmishr/college-dashboard-laravel/README.md

-Only We are allocate Assest located on public folder and view is dashboard part we are all file and folder properly set
+Only We are allocate Assest located on public folder and view is dashboard part, we are do all file and folder properly set